 From Girona’s train station, one can easily walk to the old town.
 The first stop should be the gorgeous riverside.
 Don’t miss the city’s picturesque bridges.

-The river Onyar baths the old town.
-Two beautiful bridges cross it in the central section, not far from the station: the Pont de Pedra, and the Pont de les Peixateries Velles (designed by Gustave Eiffel) are the most interesting.
+The Onyar river baths the old town.
+Two beautiful bridges cross it in the central section, not far from the station: the Pont de Pedra and the Pont de les Peixateries Velles (designed by Gustave Eiffel) are the most interesting bridges in Girona.